-In the first of two Q&A sessions, students taking John Yorke’s Storytelling for Screen online course talk to tutor, director and editor David Roden about the importance of script structure, the necessity of passion, and Jackie Collins’ secret to success.
+In the first of two Q&A sessions, we spoke to students taking John Yorke’s Storytelling for Screen online course about the importance of script structure, the necessity of passion, and Jackie Collins’ secret to success.

 Q – I’m trying to write a story told in five scenes.
 I feel overwhelmed by possibilities, and feel like I need to explore all my ideas before I commit to writing one.
 What advice would you give?

 JYS – Using character pairings and a single location can help to take some of the pressure off, giving you less to worry about.
 It’s also useful to know how a scene ends before you start writing it, so I’d encourage you to write backwards.
 For example, you could write a story with a head teacher and a parent, and set it in an office, an elevator, or even the back of an ambulance.
 Also decide who your main character is, and what you want their journey to be.
 For example; coward to hero.

 If scene five is the parent becoming the hero, working backwards, scene one would show the parent being a coward.
 Scene three would contain the first act of heroism from the parent.
 Scene four would contain everything going wrong – leading to a choice where they could either be heroic, or return to their initial state of cowardice.
 Once you’ve got those rough tent poles in place, you can craft a story around it.

 Any story can be written backwards.
 In Star Wars, Luke’s journey is boy to man.
 The Death Star should blow up at the end, so make it feared and all-powerful at the start.
 Just work out what you want to happen at the end, and then write the opposite at the beginning.
 It’s really all about the law of opposites.

 Q – So, with that in mind, would you say no story should be undertaken without a relatively firm view of the character’s final state?